Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$: Introduction

 We imagine this theorem in terms of the informal picture in Figure \ref{fig_geometry}.
 As $p$ varies, we obtain a family of curves.
 Automorphism groups that were possible in characteristic 0 can collapse when we reduce modulo certain small primes.
 This kind of behavior is typical in arithmetic geometry.
 More intriguing is, that without considering group schemes, the theorem over $\C$ that $\cA_d$ is Zariski closed fails in characteristic $p$.
 We can illustrate the phenomenon by the (dehomogenized) one-parameter family in $\Rat_2(\bar{\FF}_2)$ defined by

-We show in Section \ref{subsection_autlocusf2} that this family of rational maps forms a line in moduli space and that the map $z \mapsto z + c - 1$ is an automorphism of $f_c$.
+We show in Section \ref{subsection_autlocusf2} that this family of rational maps forms a line in the moduli space and that the map $z \mapsto z + c - 1$ is an automorphism of $f_c$.
 This automorphism is nontrivial, unless $c = 1$, in which case the automorphism degenerates to the identity map.
-The reader can readily check that $\Aut(f_1)$ is trivial as subgroup of $\PGL_2$ and is $\alpha_2$ as a group scheme.
+The reader can readily check that $\Aut(f_1)$ is trivial as a subgroup of $\PGL_2$.
+In Section \ref{subsection_autlocusf2}, we compute the automorphism group scheme \cite{FMV} of $f_1$ and find that it is the well-known group scheme $\alpha_2$.
+While the group of $\alpha_2$ is trivial, its group scheme structure is not.

 \begin{question} As the map $f_c$ varies, so does the nontrivial automorphism it carries.
 Can we create a moduli space that parametrizes rational maps with a choice of automorphism, and would the analogue of $\cA_d$ in this moduli space be a Zariski closed set?
 (This line of inquiry was suggested to us by Joseph Silverman.) \end{question}